 - Cream Cheese Pumpkin Bread: In a small bowl, beat together 8 ounces of cream cheese, ¼ cup all-purpose flour, ½ cup granulated sugar, and 2 eggs.
 Pour half of the pumpkin batter into the loaf pans.
 Top with dollops of the cream cheese mixture, then pour the remaining batter over the cream cheese.

 Frequently Asked Questions

-Cover your pumpkin bread tightly and store at room temperature for 3-4 days.
+Store in an airtight container or wrapped in aluminum foil and store at room temperature for 3-4 days, or in the refrigerator for up to a week.
 The bread will stay freshest if you wait to cut it until you are ready to serve.

-- 3 ½ cups all-purpose flour
+- 3 ½ cups all-purpose flour (455 grams)

 - 2 teaspoons baking soda